kjose/javascript-event-collector/README.md

 You can use theese scripts for examples :
 - debugging
 - remove all the event listeners in the page
+- remove all the set intervals / set timeout
+- remove all the ajax requests in the page
 - remove the listeners of a specific element

 ## Thanks